thacherT1D/4rsam/Misc/Linting.md

 ### Exercise

-In your own words, explain why linting your code is important.
+In your notes, explain why linting your code is important in your own words.

 ## How do you use ESLint to lint your JavaScript code?